tagazok/my-workshops/static-web-apps/tutorial.md

 ### On GitHub

-When Azure created your Static Web App, it pushed a new YAML file in in the `.github/workflow` folder of your repository.
+When Azure created your Static Web App, it pushed a new YAML file in the `.github/workflow` folder of your repository.

 The files in this folder decribe the GitHub Actions, which are event-based actions that can be triggered by events like a `push`, a `new pull request`, a `new issue`, a `new collaborator` and many many more.